Prag8855/aab/content/guides/permanent-residence.md

 ### 2. Apply for permanent residence

 You can't get an Ausländerbehörde appointment for permanent.
 You must [use the *Ausländerbehörde* contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait) to send all the [required documents](#required-documents), and wait for them to contact you.
-A few weeks later, they will give you an appointment.

 **[How to get an Ausländerbehörde appointment ➞](/guides/berlin-auslanderbehorde-appointment)**